Last Updated on May 24, 2022

 You know your standards.

-You set yourself standards, and you communicate them to others.
+You set standards for yourself, and you communicate them to others.
 If you don’t like the way someone is behaving, you let them know why it’s not vibin’ with you.
 You know that you don’t have to put up with nonsense if you don’t want to.

 You also understand that your values are non-negotiable, and you will set boundaries when necessary.
-The way you spend your time is precious, and you want to spend it with people who will lift you up and bring contentment to your life.
+The way you spend your time is precious, and you want to spend it with people who make you feel content.
 You also want to spend it doing things that will get you closer to where you want to be, so if it’s not happening, you’re going to find a way.

 How to do it: Get really clear on your values.
 Think about the types of people and activities you want to fill your life with, and let go of any that don’t bring substance to your life.